Empyrean-Void/bspwm/README.md

 Bspwm configuration files

-**I am considering this product to be feature complete, but will continue to maintain these dots.**
+**I am considering this project to be feature complete, but will continue to maintain these dots.**

 ## Dependencies